 Cars are complex machines.
 When you see a classy Mercedes or an iconic Mini cruising the streets, it’s easy to admire the aesthetically pleasing exterior while forgetting that under the bonnet, there are hundreds of components working in tandem to keep the engine running.
 Motor vehicles are indeed the sum of their masterfully engineered parts.

-However, this fact is never overlooked by Scrap Cars For Cash, or our network of expert scrap and salvage buyers who know just what they’re looking at when a car is carried into their yard, no matter what state it’s in.
+However, this fact is never overlooked by Scrap Cars For Cash, or our UK-wide network of expert scrap and salvage buyers who know just what they’re looking at when a car is carried into their yard, no matter what state it’s in.

 What is Scrap?